kndugan/shopping-cart/README.md

 Some implementations and solutions in this project are derived from the provided lectures and materials of MIT xPro's MERN Stack Bootcamp course.

-[React App](https://github.com/facebook/create-react-app) was used to create this app.
+[React](https://github.com/facebook/create-react-app) was used to create this app.

 ### MIT License